 The main library at HHU.
 Centrally located on the HHU campus, the ULB contains → literature for almost all study programmes.
 You’ll find specialist literature for medicine, law, natural sciences, the humanities, etc. in the specialist library for your chosen discipline.
-You’re able to study here comfortably and to also book smaller study rooms for group work.
+You’re able to study here comfortably and also book smaller study rooms for group work.
 Coats, bags, food and drinks (except water) must be left in a locker.
 More information

-The → academic degree awarded after you complete your university studies – a bachelor’s degree or master’s degree, for example
+The → academic degree awarded after you complete your university studies – a bachelor’s degree or master’s degree, for example.

 Important for all of HHU’s online services, each student is assigned a personal identification number and email address for the duration of their studies.
-More information
+More information (website in German)

 Meant in the general sense, the university library is the main interdisciplinary library at a university.
 The → faculties and → institutes often also have their own separate libraries with a corresponding focus housing specialist literature.
 Also see → University and State Library (ULB).